ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 As I briefly mentioned at the beginning of Part 2, there are two types of analysis that are appearance analysis and semantic analysis.
-The appearance analysis is mostly done by @yacc@, the rest is doing the semantic analysis inside actions.
+The appearance analysis is mostly done by `yacc`, the rest is doing the semantic analysis inside actions.